Since 1999, the sport of bodyboarding has seen the launch of six video games. Do you remember all of them? What are your favorite bodyboarding games?

 When the world became addicted to the internet, bodyboarders got another online game.
 "Bodyboard Soul Rider" can still be played online, and it is fairly enjoyable.

 6. The Journey (iOS/Android, 2015)

-"The Journey" invites you to learn how to bodyboard, and master the basics, before conquering hundreds of waves in real-life spots like Pipeline, Teahupoo, Mundaka, El Fronton, Shark Island, etc.
+"The Journey" invites you to learn how to bodyboard and master the basics before conquering hundreds of waves in real-life spots like Pipeline, Teahupoo, Mundaka, El Fronton, Shark Island, etc.

 As you progress, you get tips from the stars of the sport at their local break.
-Pierre-Louis Costes, Amaury Lavernhe, and Mike Stewart are some of the pros that will guide you through the challenges.
+Pierre-Louis Costes, Amaury Lavernhe, and Mike Stewart are some of the pros who will guide you through the challenges.

 The game allows you to customize your avatar and your gear.
-It can be highly addictive, and also has a social media side to it.
+It can be highly addictive and also has a social media side to it.